Tech-based planning can mitigate auto industry's supply chain challenges: EY India

-New Delhi, Feb 17 (IANS) Against the backdrop of semiconductor shortages hitting vehicle sales in the country, EY India on Wednesday said technology-based planning can mitigate such supply chain challenges faced by the automobile OEMs.
+New Delhi: Against the backdrop of semiconductor shortages hitting vehicle sales in the country, EY India on Wednesday said technology-based planning can mitigate such supply chain challenges faced by the automobile OEMs.

 EY India, in a report, said automobile manufacturers should make use of rapid 'what-if scenario modelling capabilities' that are available in modern day intelligent digital planning solutions to assess such risks in advance.